 “Everybody is a genius.
 But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid.” – Albert Einstein?
 Or was it…Tweet

-When checking the specific wording of the quote recently, I stumbled across an article on Quote Investigator saying there is actually no substantial evidence that this quote originates from Einstein.
-They can pinpoint the first time it was attributed to him, but not when he is supposed to have said it.
-The earliest print version of this statement was recorded in 2004 by self-help guru, Matthew Kelly who quoted Einstein in his book.
+When checking the specific wording, I stumbled across an article on Quote Investigator saying there is no substantial evidence that this quote originates from Einstein.
+They can pinpoint the first time it was attributed to him, but when it was said.
+The earliest print version of this statement was recorded in 2004 by self-help guru, Matthew Kelly, who quoted Einstein in his book.
 Sounds legitimate…

 Why did we believe this was an Einstein quote?

 Grammatically, it’s not great.
 Sometimes I don’t worry so much about my grammar because we like to keep things informal at Silly Fish.
 Certainly when speaking, it’s quite common for grammar to be a little off to fit in with colloquialisms.
 If this quote was supposed to have been written by Einstein, I find that a little hard to believe.
 As a verbal quote, I can get behind it a bit more.
 Some people still think it’s a bit of a stretch if you look at Einstein’s word choices in verified quotes.
 What made us believe they were his words is the common opinion that Einstein failed at school.
 Turns out that isn’t true either.

 This myth originates in part due to the grading system at the time.
 In Einstein’s final year at the Cantonal School in Aargau, the school reversed its grading system.
 ‘6’ had previously been the lowest mark and ‘1’ the highest.
 After the grading system changed, Einstein had grade 1s recorded, leading some to believe that he had failed.
 Actually, at the time when he sat his exams, 1 was the highest grade attainable.